kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 Coordination costs create fundamental limits on synchronized market behavior.
 Research established that specialization increases returns but requires coordination, with costs rising with the number of parties, task complexity, and information asymmetries.
 In financial markets, explicit costs (brokerage fees, bid-ask spreads, exchange fees) combine with implicit costs (search for counterparties, negotiation time, monitoring).

 Empirical research found coordination costs in time can exceed 30% compared to individual action.
 Coordination costs create friction that dampens reflexive dynamics—when coordination becomes difficult during market stress, it becomes harder for traders to act in concert, naturally limiting feedback loop strength.
+A 2024 study on nonequilibrium networks demonstrated that nonlinear interactions among network edges lead to dynamical phase transitions where network degree diverges at finite critical time following universal hyperbolic scaling, providing theoretical foundation for understanding emergent criticality in coordination-dependent systems.[^7]

 Common knowledge requirements create additional constraints.
 For coordination to occur, agents must know that others know (and know that others know they know, etc.).
 The famous electronic-mail game shows how absence of common knowledge prevents coordination even with arbitrarily many confirmations.
 In reflexive markets, dynamics require not just that traders believe prices will rise, but that they believe others believe it, creating a hierarchy of beliefs that introduces fragility.
 When common knowledge breaks down—as during market crashes when participants suddenly ask "does everyone still believe this asset is valuable?"—reflexive dynamics can reverse extremely rapidly because the coordination equilibrium dissolves.